A commercial letter of credit is the most common type of letter of credit in usage. In fact, it is commonly known as a regular letter of credit.

 One of the best usages of a commercial letter of credit is the ease of undertaking international trade.
 It ensures the seller about the payment risk of a buyer sitting at some corner of the world and thus develops trust and relationship.
-For an importer, he should be able to convince the issuing bank about his capability which makes the bank issue the credit to the seller.
+An importer should be able to convince the issuing bank about his capability, which makes the bank issue the credit to the seller.
 This is a conditional trust which has to be earned by the buyer.
 From the viewpoint of the seller, issuance of the credit is an indication to undertake the shipment of the goods to the buyer.

 Transfer of Creditworthiness

 The overall liquidity of the importer increases as the banker takes over the obligations of the buyer.
-This can help the buyer in entering into transactions more than the expected limit owing to the size of its business.
-It even helps the seller in a worst-case where the importer might turn bankrupt.
-The probability of forged international transactions has gone down to an extent due to the rise in use of these customizable letter of credits.
-If there is any dispute in the execution of the transaction, the seller has an option to withdraw his consent on the transaction which is otherwise not possible in a usual course of business.
-The certainty of the amount, better planning of the cash flows, reduced risks of bad debts are few of the benefits due to the evolvement of a commercial letter of credit in the usual course of business.
+This can help the buyer enter into transactions more than the expected limit due to its business size.
+It even helps the seller in the worst case where the importer might turn bankrupt.
+The probability of forged international transactions has gone down to an extent due to the rise in the use of these customizable letters of credit.
+Suppose there is any dispute in the execution of the transaction.
+In that case, the seller has an option to withdraw his consent on the transaction, which is otherwise not possible in a usual course of business.
+The certainty of the amount, better planning of the cash flows, and reduced risk of bad debts are a few of the benefits of the evolvement of a commercial letter of credit in the usual course of business.

 Increase in the Administration Cost